Sunday, November 24, 2024

 • Display is only limited to 15”

-I’ll put a lot of information here you can find useful to find a laptop for seniors.
-What you need to focus on will depend on the person you’re buying the laptop for.
+This guide contains a lot of helpful information to assist you in choosing the best laptop for seniors.
+The features you focus on will depend on the needs of the person you’re buying for.

-It makes no sense to buy a laptop with a gigantic screen for someone without vision impairment for example so the first step is to….
+For example, it doesn’t make sense to buy a laptop with a giant screen for someone without vision impairments, so the first step is to…

 Ask Them

-• If they’ve used a Windows computer, get a Windows computer.
+• If they’re used to Windows, get a Windows computer.

-• If they used a large display, get a large display.
+• If they’re used to a large display, find a laptop with a similar screen size.

-• If the computer doesn’t turn on, take the hard drive to a computer store or buy a hard drive adaptor, you can plug it into your computer and extract/check all files to see what OS and what programs they had in it.
+2. If it doesn’t turn on, take the hard drive to a computer store or use a hard drive adapter to check files and see what programs they used.

 A) Activities

-Some know how to use web apps & basic software for:
+Some seniors may also know how to use web apps for tasks like:

 • Banking